 Oculus Quest Back in Stock

 Should you run to Oculus and pick up the popular headset?
 It’s not necessary if you already have a Vive or the Rift.
-You might want to wait for version 2, which we thought would be announced this spring.
+You might want to wait for version 2, which now appears to be coming this fall.
 Oculus was hinting that the Quest had a bright future at the OC6 conference last fall.
-As John Carmack and others made clear, it shipped with lower-end components to keep the cost below $400 and get it to market.
-You could say it arrived as an outdated product in terms of components.
-It’s what Facebook did with the hardware that made it remarkable.
+Given its popularity and Facebook’s move toward standalone HMDs, it’s due for an update.

 - Hand tracking came to the HMD at the beginning of the year.
 It’s not perfect but remarkable enough.